 Advanced data gathering, analytical techniques and platforms that underpin the objectives of this technology focus area.

 Novel Hydrocarbon Extraction:

 Novel solutions for accessing and producing hydrocarbons with less environmental footprint, including but not limited to:

-- Solvent processes or subsurface heat generation in in situ oil sands.
+Solvent processes or subsurface heat generation for in situ oil sands.